Jake On Jake: Getting Graphic!

 Jake Bible was an avid comic book enthusiast in his youth.
 He gave it up when he discovered a different enthusiasm: girls.
 He’s glad that the world has changed enough that girls and comic books are no longer mutually exclusive.
 He thinks his kids’ generation is pretty lucky that way.
 And he’ll never ask them to get off his lawn.
 He may ask them to mow it, though.

 Posted on December 19, 2012, in Dead Mech Podcast, Jake On Jake and tagged apocalypse, bible, cannibals, comic books, curse, dead, dead mech, drabble, exclamation, fiction, future, genre, graphic novels, horror, jake, Jake Bible, mech, novel, podcast, podcasts, science, science fiction, scifi, theology, undead, writing, zombie, zombies.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Jake On Jake: Getting Graphic!.